telefonicaid/fiware-cygnus/flume/README.md

 * A Flume channel is a passive store (implemented by means of a file, memory, etc.) that holds the event until it is consumed by the Flume sink.
 * A Flume sink connects with the final destination of the data (a local file, HDFS, a database, etc.), taking events from the channel and consuming them (processing and/or persisting it).

 There exists a wide collection of already developed sources, channels and sinks.
-The Flume-based cosmos-injector, also called Cygnus, development extends that collection by adding:
+The Flume-based connector, also called Cygnus, development extends that collection by adding:
 * OrionRestHandler.
 A custom HTTP source handler for the default HTTP source.
 The existing HTTP source behaviour can be governed depending on the request handler associated to it in the configuration.
 In this case, the custom handler takes care of the method, the target and the headers (specially the Content-Type one) within the request, cheking everything is according to the expected request format (https://forge.fi-ware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#ONCHANGE).
 This allows for a certain degree of control on the incoming data.
 The header inspection step allows for a content type identification as well by sending, together with the data, the Content-Type header.
 * OrionHDFSSink.
 A custom sink that persists Orion content data in a HDFS deployment.
 There already exists a native Flume HDFS sink persisting each event in a new file, but this is not suitable for Cygnus.
 Within Cygnus, the data coming from Orion must be persisted in the Cosmos HDFS in the form of files (a file per entity) containing multiple lines, each line storing the value an entity's attribute has had in a certain timestamp.
 Several HDFS backends can be used for the data persistence (WebHDFS, HttpFS, Infinity), all of them based on the native WebHDFS REST API from Hadoop.
 * OrionCKANSink.
 A custom sink that persists Orion context data in CKAN server instances (see http://docs.ckan.org/en/latest/).